swe-students-fall2025/1-specification-taags/README.md

 ## User Requirements

 See instructions.
 Delete this line and place a list of your User Stories here.

+As a user, I want to add a place to my Saved list with one tap so that I can quickly keep track of spots I plan to visit or liked before.

+As a user, I want to remove a place from my Saved list so that I can keep the list clean and only keep items I want.

+As a user, I want to add a short note to a saved place (i.e “best at 6pm”, “great for coffee”) so that I remember why I saved it and any tips for next time.

+As a user, I want to share a saved place via a simple link so that I can send it to my partner or friends.

 ## Activity Diagrams